Regulations and Requirements Governing the Master's Degree

 Responsibility for the evaluation and acceptance of a thesis rests with the major department.

 General regulations governing the preparation and submission of a master's thesis follow.
-Detailed submittal procedures and the Subject Approval Form required preliminary to registration and work on a thesis or in a research course requiring the writing of a thesis are available via the Office of Graduate Studies website.
+Detailed submittal procedures and the Subject Approval Form required preliminary to registration and work on a thesis or in a research course requiring the writing of a thesis are available via the Office of Graduate Education website.
 These should be obtained by the students (and advisors) at the beginning of the planning for the research and writing of a thesis.

 Permission to undertake a thesis is at the direction of the student's major department.